In this article

 Performing a credit search on another company

 Sometimes, your business may have occasion to check another company's credit score.
 Researching other companies' credit histories can help you decide whether you'd like to do business with them by giving you an objective look at their financial standing.
+Lenders and other companies looking to work with you may do the same for your company.
+Having a good business credit score proves you have a good reputation.

 Unlike with personal credit, business credit reports are public records.
 Like with your own business credit report, you'll just have to pay one of the business credit bureaus to access another company's data.
 Dun & Bradstreet has three options specifically for checking a different company's business credit score, each with different levels of information based on what you need to know before doing business with them.